 It depends.
 If you are filling out the forms for yourself, in your own transaction, then of course it is perfectly legal.
 Generally, you cannot, however, fill out real estate forms for others, not even simple fill-in the blank forms, unless you are a licensed real estate salesperson, broker, or...Read more »

 It's best to contact an attorney who practices in the area of law that you are seeking advice on.
 I see that you posted under "estate planning law," so I assume you have some need for advice in that area.
-Estate planning can involve relatively simple matters, such as drafting a will for a small...Read more »
+Estate planning can involve relatively simple matters, such as drafting a...Read more »

 I signed off on original work order, then they had to reinforce gables and I verbally said go ahead, but no cost was mentioned and nothing signed off on.
 3 months later am given a bill for this work $500 (they said they gave me a break from $800), and ask for immediate payment.
 The original work...
 Read more »